 Overcomplicating the value proposition.
 If guests or staff cannot explain your program in one sentence, it is too complex.
 Avoid multi-layered point rules, unclear expiration policies, and frequent changes that confuse repeat customers.

 Setting unrealistic reward thresholds.
 If customers need to spend hundreds of dollars to earn a small reward, most will disengage before redeeming.
-Structure first rewards within two to three typical visits to show value quickly.
+Structure first rewards within two to three typical visits.

 Ignoring program economics.
 A program that costs 15 percent of member sales might boost frequency but destroy profitability.
-Monitor reward costs regularly to keep them within sustainable limits.
+Monitor reward costs regularly.

 Failing to use customer data strategically.
-Customers loyalty programs generate rich data that many restaurants never use.
-Purchase history, visit patterns, and preferences can power personalized offers that feel genuinely tailored rather than generic.
+Loyalty programs generate rich data that many restaurants never use.
+Purchase history, visit patterns, and preferences can power personalized offers that feel genuinely tailored.

 Technology Options: Mobile App vs Web-Based Programs